raseward14/ticketing-app/README.md

 # CmpDeepDive

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0-next.2.
+It is a mock application worked on in unit 6 of this Udemy course: [Angular - The Complete Guide (2025 Edition)](https://www.infinitecourses.org/course/udemy-angular-the-complete-guide)

 ## Development server